ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ```

 ### New Learnings
-- Demonstrates advanced use of `cat` with complex absolute paths
+- **Advanced Cat Usage**: Demonstrates advanced use of `cat` with complex nested absolute paths
-- Navigating deep directory structures using absolute paths
+- **Deep Directory Navigation**: Accessing files in deep directory structures using complete absolute paths
-- Understanding that restrictions on `cd` don't affect absolute path access
+- **Command Restriction Bypass**: Understanding that restrictions on `cd` don't limit absolute path access with other commands
-- Long paths can be typed directly without navigating through directories
+- **Direct Path Access**: Long complex paths can be typed directly without the need to navigate through intermediate directories
+- **Filesystem Independence**: Absolute paths work regardless of current working directory or navigation restrictions

 ### References
 None